RupkathaManzur/body-fitness-app/README.md

 # STAY FIT   :muscle:  :weight_lifting:
-## AN app made by using react native which helps you to chose your workouts according to your mood. :iphone:
+## An app made by using react native which helps you to chose your workouts according to your mood. :iphone:

 ![logo](https://user-images.githubusercontent.com/56570461/162858154-42302102-8499-4e33-8fcb-ae3bf5b72d4e.PNG)